ietf-wg-cellar/matroska-specification/tagging.md

 Tag Name       | Type   | Description
 :--------------|:-------|:-----------
-DATE_RELEASED  | UTF-8  | The time that the item was originaly released.
+DATE_RELEASED  | UTF-8  | The time that the item was originally released.
 This is akin to the TDRL tag in ID3.
 DATE_RECORDED  | UTF-8  | The time that the recording began.
 This is akin to the TDRC tag in ID3.
 DATE_ENCODED   | UTF-8  | The time that the encoding of this item was completed began.
 This is akin to the TDEN tag in ID3.
 DATE_TAGGED    | UTF-8  | The time that the tags were done for this item.
 This is akin to the TDTG tag in ID3.
-DATE_DIGITIZED | UTF-8  | The time that the item was tranfered to a digital medium.
+DATE_DIGITIZED | UTF-8  | The time that the item was transferred to a digital medium.
 This is akin to the IDIT tag in RIFF.
 DATE_WRITTEN   | UTF-8  | The time that the writing of the music/script began.
 DATE_PURCHASED | UTF-8  | Information on when the file was purchased (see also [purchase tags](#commercial)).